Decent-quality fightsticks are generally designed to last a long time. This makes sense considering how expensive they can be.

-You won’t have to swap out parts that often if you have a good quality fightstick.
-But I think its good to know that you won’t have to get a new one if you start having problems.
+You won’t have to swap out parts that often if you have a good-quality fightstick.
+But I think it’s good to know that you won’t have to get a new one if you start having problems.
 You can just easily modify the stick if you have to.

 3. Clean the fightstick

-The reason for this is because, after a long time playing, usually after a year or so, there is a lot of dust, debris and skin flakes that can get trapped in the buttons and joystick.
+The reason for this is because, after a long time playing, usually after a year or so, there is a lot of dust, debris, and skin flakes that can get trapped in the buttons and joystick.

-This can cause buttons to stick or the joystick to not respond properly.
+This can cause buttons to stick or the joystick not to respond properly.

-Just give the fightstick a deep clean every year or so and dust off every week — that’s it.
+Just give the fightstick a deep clean every year or so and dust it off every week — that’s it.

 4. Treat it properly